 Weitsman gave $2,500 to the “Decision Points” program run by the Tioga County Probation Department in 2020.
-The goal of this program is to inspire at-risk youth to make wiser decisions throughout his career.
+This program aims to inspire at-risk youth to make wiser decisions throughout their career.
 The entrepreneur provided any federal, state, or local government organization the use of a college campus he had acquired as a safe place to aid in the search for a Coronavirus treatment.

-How much is Adam Weitsman’s net worth $1.2 billion?
 Adam Weitsman is an America Entrepreneur and Philanthropist with an estimated personal wealth of $1.2 billion.
-His 53-year-old empire, which spans from the Port of Albany to Rochester and the entire Southern Tier, consists of a dozen locations in New York.
-Nevertheless, in 2021, after the basketball team, Boeheim’s Army won, Weitsman pledged to donate $1,000,000 to a neighborhood charity.
+His 53-year-old empire spans from the Port of Albany to Rochester and the entire Southern Tier, consisting of a dozen locations in New York.
+Nevertheless, in 2021, after the basketball team Boeheim’s Army won, Weitsman pledged to donate $1,000,000 to a neighborhood charity.

 The Final Verdict